 Make sure you DO NOT leave out these ingredients when making the recipe:

-4) Garlic - Garlic enhances the flavor of the Snello and also helps to boost the immune systems of your invertebrates, and may also enhance their appetites, which is very useful for picky eaters.
+- Garlic or Seachem Garlic Guard - Garlic enhances the flavor of the Snello and also helps to boost the immune systems of your invertebrates, and may also enhance their appetites, which is very useful for picky eaters.

 If you can't find either sweet potato, carrots, spinach, or green beans, there are many other vegetable alternatives you can use in this recipe, or just for feeding in general, such as: